ragona/clobber/README.md

 This isn't an instant process, and the entire time the environment can be changing, so it needs to be self correcting to achieve its goal.

 Sound familiar?
 This goes right back to our "how many of the thing" question.
 How many units of work should the controller apply to the furnace to make your house the right temperature?
+When should it ease off?

-There are PID controllers all over the world that respond to dynamic conditions to control vehicles, massive industrial systems -- human-eating heavy equipment that must be precise.
+There are hardware controllers (look up PID controller) all over the world that respond to dynamic conditions to control vehicles, massive industrial systems -- human-eating heavy equipment that must be precise.

 Controllers for these situations are highly studied things, and the thinking behind them has lessons for the way that we build distributed software systems.
-As I reimplement `clobber` from the ground up, I want to take advantage of those lessons.
+As I reimplement `clobber` from the ground up, I want to try to use those lessons to answer "how many of the thing".

 ## Back to `clobber`

-`clobber` is now a library about dynamically tuning worker count to produce the highest measured throughput.
+`clobber` is now a library about dynamically tuning concurrent workloads to achieve a target throughput.
-It's a tool for situations when the answer to "how fast" is "as fast as possible", and the correct number of workers may change over time.
+It's a tool for situations when the answer to "how many" isn't obvious, or you expect that the answer will shift as the system's environment changes.

+## Technical design
+We measure some shit and turn some dials till it works nice.